nlehuen/capisce/README.md

 ### Passing parameters to jobs

-Before 0.4.0, jobs where function that could only take one parameter, the `over()` function.
+Before capisce 0.4.0, jobs where function that could only take one parameter, the `over()` function.
 This forced any job parameters to be passed through the closure mechanism, which may have undesirable memory or performance downsides.

-From 0.4.0, you can pass additional arguments to the `perform()` call and they will be passed right along to your job, before the over function.
+From capisce 0.4.0, you can pass additional arguments to the `perform()` call and they will be passed right along to your job, before the over function.
 Internally the data stored in the queue is `[job, arg1, arg2...]` so no surprises regarding memory usage.

 Here is a sample of parameter passing :